National Trust for Jersey: Mills

 Le Moulin de Quétivel, a restored watermill which is open to the public and grinds flour for sale in its shop.

 Military buildings

 The trust owns a number of former military buildings in Jersey.
 Some of these are listed here.

 Câtel Fort

 Câtel Fort is an 18th-century guardhouse, situated overlooking Grève de Lecq Bay.

 Grève de Lecq Barracks

 In 1810, construction of Grève de Lecq Barracks was started, and a garrison was stationed here until the 1920s.
 It was able to house up to 250 troops.

 The barrack buildings, located in St Mary, have been restored and are open to the public from May to September.

 La Caumine à Marie Best

 Le Don Hilton or La Caumine à Marie Best is a former guard house and gunpowder magazine in St. Ouen's Bay, St. Peter.

 Victoria Tower

 Victoria Tower is a Martello tower built in 1837, and located on Le Mont Nicholas opposite Mont Orgueil.
 It overlooks Anne Port on the north side and Gorey on the south.

+Historic Houses

+16 New Street

+16 New Street is a Georgian house in the centre of St Helier.